 People watched live TV and radio

-Without streaming services, families watched TV together, often planning their evenings around their favourite shows, aired at a particular time.
+Without streaming services, families watched TV together, often planning their evenings around their favourite shows that aired at a particular time.
 Saturday morning cartoons and prime-time TV were major events.
 Radio, cassettes or CD’s were also a key source of entertainment and news, especially during long car rides.

 People read books and newspapers

 Books, newspapers, and magazines were primary sources of information and entertainment.
 You didn’t get news alerts on your phone so you’d have to wait until the next day.
-People would also head to libraries to browse and rent books instead of buying them or reading them online.
+Libraries were genuinely used, both for information and for borrowing books.
+They were free, and they were busy.

 People spent more time outdoors

-People went to the cinema or watched VCR/DVDs
+People went to the cinema or watched VHS/DVDs

 People played board games and card games